Ross County is rich in history. From the eagle weather vane to the fabled Burton E. Stevenson, libraries have always been a part of that story.

 March 13, 2020: Ohio’s public schools suspend in-class instruction.
 The school year is completed online.

 March 16, 2020: CRCPL heeds the warnings of state and county health officials and closes to the public.
-Staff immediately begin working from home and efforts are diverted to online resources.
+Staff members immediately step up to implement several virtual programs to help the community to stay connected to the library.
+Online storytimes, kids’ and adult crafts, and even drive-in movies are added to replace our usual in-person events and activities.
 Patrons are encouraged to “Stay In to Checkout!”

 March 17, 2020: Ohio primary election postponed and in-person voting suspended.
 Mail-in voting set to end April 28 and all ballots must be postmarked by May 8.
 CRCPL is asking Ross County to again renew a 1.5 mil operating levy, this time for a continuing term.